fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 export default Home;
 ```

-There are two buttons rendered on the Home Page, the first one behaves as defined, the second Button fetches the data from the server and shows the result.
+There are two buttons rendered on the Home Page, the first one behaves as defined before, the second Button fetches the data from the server and shows the result.
 We use the same Component for both functionalities, but the onButtonClick Props Function is now asynchronous.

 > In the network Tab of your console you see the request to the server Endpoint.